wallace-camarinha/wallace-camarinha/README.md

 <br/>

 ## About me
   Passionate about computer science, backend development, software architecture.
-I also play a little with Web Development using ReactJS, and mobile with React Native.
+I also play a little with frontend using ReactJS, and mobile with React Native.
 Currently learning new technologies to implement on real world projects.
-  Looking to cotribute more on open source projects.
+  Looking to contribute more on open source projects.

 <div align="center">